christophetd/fos2015.github.io/index.md

 ### Grading

-Each enrolled student will receive a grade based on his results for the projects, the midterm exam and the final exam.
+Each enrolled student will receive a grade based on their results for the projects, the midterm exam and the final exam.
 The relative importance of each part is: 30% for projects, 30% for the midterm and 40% for the final.

 Sharing ideas between groups is very recommended.
 Plagiarising code as part of a project will not be tolerated — whatever the source.
 In particular, you are not allowed to publish your projects in public repositories at GitHub/Bitbucket/... or to use solutions published by others.